2021-2022 BSF Scholarship Competition

 An important, compelling, and educational event at prior conventions that has been missed is the BSF Scholarship Competition.
 In an effort to garner more interest in the contest throughout the State, we have made some changes to the structure of the competition.

-First, to be eligible for the competition, the entrant must be at least 18 years of age, a BSF member in good standing, and to never have won first place in a previous BSF Scholarship Competition.
+First, to be eligible for the competition, the entrant must be at least 18 years of age, a BSF member in good standing, and never have won first place in a previous BSF Scholarship Competition.
 BSF members considered to be “professionals” are not eligible.

 Here’s where it gets interesting:

-Each district will hold a competition and, whoever wins that contest, goes to the finals at the 2021 convention.
-To be eligible for the district competition, each club will send one member to districts, to be determined by a club level styling competition. (in the case that there isn’t enough interest to have a club level competition, it is advised that the club president, or president’s surrogate, and the district trustee, consider and recommend a club “champion” to go to the district level competition)
+Each district will hold a competition and, whoever wins that contest, goes to the finals at the 2022 convention.
+To be eligible for the district competition, each club will send one member to districts, to be determined by a club-level styling competition. (in the case that there isn’t enough interest to have a club level competition, it is advised that the club president, or president’s surrogate, and the district trustee, consider and recommend a club “champion” to go to the district level competition)